2023 - 2024 Junior High Schedule

 Suitable ages, abilities, or skill level needed for this class: The student needs to have a solid background in mathematics.
 The student should solidly have multiplication, division, addition, and subtraction facts in place.
 The student needs to have a good understanding of fractions, decimals, percents, and other basic concepts of math.

-Class prerequisite: Student must take a Cottage Garden math placement test to determine readiness.
+Class prerequisite: Students must take a Cottage Garden math placement test to determine readiness.
 These are available from the Jr. high coordinator.

 Class fee: $15